Dzov/BileMoApi/README.md

 ```

 ## Resources
-The API documentation can be accessed through the route `api/doc`
+The API documentation is available at [Bilemo Documentation](www.bilemo.dzovinar.com/api/doc).
+You can use the credentials `H34FSHSA3RF`, `test` to test the api.

 Diagrams can be found here : [UML Diagrams](resources)